cybernetlab/ensure_it/README.md

     - ensure_array
     - ensure_hash
     - ensure_instance_of
+    - ensure_class

 ## Versions

 `0.x.x` is pre-release.
 After some testing in real applications, `1.x.x` as first release will be started.

+## Todo

+* enlarge method set
+* enlarge number of options for arrays and hashes
+* block processing for arrays and hashes
+* benchmarking and profiling
+* custom extending functionality support

 ## Contributing